meadsteve/meadsteve.github.io/_posts/2022-10-07-hacking-together-tdd-with-redux-and-components.markdown

 reading this post with better ideas.

 ## I won't discuss driving slice development with TDD
-Most of the code around slices is purely functional, taking a immutable starting state and returning the next sate.
+Most of the code around slices is purely functional, taking an immutable starting state and returning the next sate.
 This is fairly easy to test with standard techniques.

 ## Onto components